 At the time, I ran an alternative kindergarten and preschool.
 I worked on my feet a minimum of 9 hours a day, and an average of about 12, with small children and their parents, all day.
 I loved my kids (I miss them all still, I miss having kids around me, period), I loved running my school, but it was terribly demanding work.
 I could barely work, feeling like I did physically.
 I became impatient and irritable with all my wee students.

 I didn't have health insurance.
-My partner at the time was a good deal older than I was and I had questions about having a father for my children who was his age.
-Our relationship was starting to unravel a bit in places, and there were extenuating issues as far as the relationship and our joint physical health and background that are too private to discuss here, but which were a big factor.
+My partner at the time was a good deal older than I was: I had concerns about that.
+Our relationship was starting to unravel a bit in some places.
 I myself was an "accident," and while I was sure I'd never hang that over my child's head the way it was often tossed at me during the worst parts of my childhood, I felt terribly uncomfortable about even having that as a possibility.
 I had doubts, being an abused child, about carrying patterns of abuse on: I wasn't confident I'd not do it myself at that point, even though given what I did for a living, it'd never even been a vague temptation.
 Working with small children all day, every day, often with no help, I knew what it required, more than I had a year or two before, and I did not feel I had what it took to be the kind of parent I wanted to be.
 I was 23 years old; I felt so young.
 I couldn't stand how I felt physically or emotionally.

 I felt resolute in my knowledge that I did not want to bear or rear a child then because the plusses of my situation -- my partner was a wonderful man, I had a job where I could work and parent, a couple of the mothers I talked to about being pregnant assured me it is better to bear when you're younger -- didn't stack up to the strong feeling I had that it was simply not the right time; not what I wanted, not what was right for me or what I felt was right for that child-that-could-be.